aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-task-management/_index.md

 ### Query and List Specific Tasks from Exchange Server

 #### Overview
-Filter and list specific tasks based on their status using query capabilities.
+Filter and list specific tasks based on their status using query capabilities—this is how you **filter tasks by status**.

 ```java
 Integer[] selectedStatuses = new Integer[]{